“We are all Greeks. Our laws, our literature, our religion, our arts have their root in Greece.”

 Top Five Destinations In Greece

-- Athens A city that boasts a history like no other.
+1. Athens is A city that boasts a history like no other.
 The Acropolis, Temple of Zeus, Olympic stadium, and the cobblestone and marble streets in the Plaka district, to name a few sites, await your exploration.

-- Santorini The Diamond of the Aegean Sea, this tiny scenic island is the gem of the Greek Isles with gorgeous beaches and villages of white-washed homes covering every inch of steep hillsides.
+2. Santorini The Jewel of the Aegean Sea, this tiny scenic island is the gem of the Greek Isles with gorgeous beaches and villages of white-washed homes covering every inch of steep hillsides.

-- Meteora In the heart of Northern Greece and home to some of the most incredible Orthodox churches and Monasteries perched precariously on bluffs.
+3. Meteora is In the heart of Northern Greece and home to some of the most incredible Orthodox churches and Monasteries perched precariously on bluffs.
 A UNESCO World Heritage site for both art and nature.
 It will take your breath away.

-- Zakynthos One of the most beautiful islands all over the Mediterranean, known for turquoise water, white sand beaches, and chalk-white cliffs that make it exceptionally memorable.
+5. Zakynthos is One of the most beautiful islands all over the Mediterranean, known for its turquoise water, white sand beaches, and chalk-white cliffs that make it exceptionally memorable.
 It is also known for the best nightlife in Greece.

 Did you know?